oracle/docker-images/OracleWebLogic/samples/12211-patch/README.md

 `Oracle WebLogic Server auto generated Admin password:`

+Go to your browser and start the Adminsitration console by running:
         http://localhost:7001/console

 Extend this patched image to create a domain image and start WebLogic Servers running in containers.